Lightwave Yachts has long set the benchmark for multihull design and manufacturing, never compromising on quality, craftsmanship or innovation.

 Lightwave Group Pty Ltd has produced over 80 luxury catamarans to date and have numerous ongoing composite manufacturing contracts.
 Lightwave Catamarans are renowned for superior craftsmanship and have become one of the most prestigious brands available Worldwide.
 By allowing for various choices in internal layouts and the opportunity for personal customisation, Lightwave Yachts fulfils our clients desire to have something truly exceptional – the ultimate cruising catamaran.

-The family spirit is engaged and personalised service is delivered at Lightwave Yachts.
-The Lightwave family share a sense of adventure and wanderlust, with a sense of pride in ownership and strong spirit of comradery.
+Family spirit is engaged and personalised service is delivered at Lightwave Yachts.
+Lightwave owners share a sense of adventure and wanderlust, and pride in their Lightwave ownership.

 As a Lightwave owner you will be embraced as a special member of our extended family enjoying special privileges such as Lightwave Owners Regattas; joining a Lightwave Cruising Cluster to a popular remote cruising destination; or simply enjoying the opportunity to share tips, information and photos, on the Lightwave Owners Page.
 Prestigious ownership privileges include a 24/7 on-call service offered in addition to a reliable network of international suppliers of parts and equipment.

 In 2007, Lightwave Yachts services were extended into Composite Manufacturing and Multihull servicing facilities.
 Lightwave Group Pty Ltd continue to grow and develop their composite manufacturing facility and capabilities, maintaining current major contracts works and sourcing new clients and projects.
-Current works include the production of composite parts for 140 foot commercial ferry and a custom build carbon 8m tri-maran.
+Recent works included the production of composite parts for 140 foot commercial ferry and a custom build carbon 8m trimaran.